01 of 07

 This is a great, simple sewing project that's perfect for kids learning to sew.
-But it's also a useful one for anyone who wants to DIY their own bean bags!
+But it's also a useful one for anyone who wants to DIY bean bags.

 You can adapt these bean bags lots of ways, changing the size, shape, and materials as needed.
 The basic process remains the same.